West Pokot County

 West Pokot County is a county in Kenya.
-Its capital and largest town is Kapenguria, its area is approximately 9,169.4 square kilometers and it measures 132 kilometers from north to south.

-West Pokot County is bordered to the north by Turkana County, to the east by Baringo County, to the southeast by Elgeyo-Marakwet County, to the south by Trans Nzoia County and to the west by Uganda.
-According to the 2019 census, the county has a population of 621,241.
+Its capital and largest town is Kapenguria, its area is approximately 9,169.4 square kilometres and it measures 132 kilometres from north to south.
+West Pokot County is bordered to the north by Turkana County, to the east by Baringo County, to the south-east by Elgeyo-Marakwet County, to the south by Trans Nzoia County and to the west by Uganda.
+According to the 2019 census, the county had a population of 621,241.

-The county is home to Tegla Loroupe, one of the most famous Kenyan female runners, and the birthplace of Israeli Olympic marathon runner Lonah Chemtai Salpeter.
+The county corresponds to one of the 47 county governments provided for under the Constitution of Kenya.
+It is predominantly rural and is widely associated with pastoralism, agro-pastoral production and cross-border trade with Uganda.
+The county is home to Tegla Loroupe, one of Kenya's most prominent female long-distance runners, and is the birthplace of Israeli Olympic marathon runner Lonah Chemtai Salpeter.

+History

+Pre-colonial period

+The area of present-day West Pokot has historically been inhabited mainly by the Pokot people, a Nilotic-speaking community whose economy developed around a mixture of pastoralism and cultivation.
+Livestock, especially cattle, sheep and goats, played a central role in social organisation, exchange and prestige, while farming and trade became increasingly important over time.

+Colonial period

+Under British colonial rule, the area formed part of the north-western Rift Valley frontier and was administered through a system of provincial and district administration.
+Colonial boundary-making and administrative controls affected patterns of mobility, grazing and security in the wider Pokot region.

+Post-independence and devolution

+After Kenya attained independence in 1963, the area continued as part of the former West Pokot District within Rift Valley Province.
+Under the 2010 Constitution, Kenya adopted a devolved system of government, and West Pokot became one of the country's county governments, with the new county structure taking effect after the 2013 general election.
+The county's first integrated development planning framework under devolution was set out in the First County Integrated Development Plan, 2013–2017.

 Demographics

 Pokot people are the main inhabitants of the county, and there is also a minority community of Sengwer.